CHAPTER 266b. UNIVERSAL WASTE MANAGEMENT

 In addition to the requirements incorporated by reference, a small quantity handler of universal waste complying with this subchapter is deemed to have a permit for the storage of universal wastes.

 § 266b.11.
-Waste management for universal waste mercury-containing devices.
+Waste management for universal waste oil-based finishes.

-(1) A small quantity handler of universal waste shall contain any universal waste mercury-containing device that shows evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions in a container.
-The container shall be closed, structurally sound, compatible with the contents of the mercury-containing device and lack evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions.
+(1) A small quantity handler of universal waste oil-based finishes shall contain oil-based finishes that show evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions in a container.
+The container must be closed, structurally sound, compatible with the oil-based finish and must lack evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions.

-(2) A small quantity handler of universal waste may remove mercury-containing ampules from universal waste mercury-containing devices if the handler:
+(2) A small quantity handler of universal waste may not process oil-based finishes (including opening, blending, filtering, and the like).

 Source